Protect your mob

 Our reconciliation artwork was created by Jordan Lovegrove, a Ngarrindjeri man, of Dreamtime Creative.
 The work shows Lung Foundation Australia raising awareness in Aboriginal and Torres Strait Islander communities about how to protect themselves from lung disease.

 The inner circle of the central meeting place represents Lung Foundation Australia.
-Our five strategic pillars are shown by the large people symbols outside the central meeting place.
+Our strategic pillars are shown by the large people symbols outside the central meeting place.
 The smaller meeting places and journey lines show Aboriginal and Torres Strait Islander communities heading towards a community health centre to receive health care, which is represented by the middle and outer circles.

 The artwork is proudly displayed in our three offices, in our corporate documents, and, with permission, in collaborative project work.